Electronics notes/802.11 (WiFi)

 • 802.1X - encapsulates EAP [2]

-• CCMP - cipher algorithm based on AES (mandatory part of WPA2, though a few WPA had it too).
+• CCMP - cipher based on AES (mandatory part of WPA2, though a few WPA had it too).

 • EAP - Extensible Authentication Protocol - an authentication framework.